-When comparing the cost of wind vs. fossil fuels its important to consider fuel costs, integration costs, operating costs, and the cost of tax incentives.
-Wind energy is cost-competitive with fossil fuels, especially coal.
-In Montana, wind energy is less expensive than coal for NorthWestern Energy--the state’s largest utility.
-The graph below from the Montana Public Service Commission, compares the costs of various resources in NorthWestern’s portfolio.
-Judith Gap wind facility is about $47.00/Megawatt-hour (or 4.7 cents/kilowatt-hour) and Colstrip Unit 4 is $68.00/Megawatt-hour or (6.8 cents/kilowatt hour).
+In Montana, wind energy is cost-competitive with fossil fuels, especially coal.
+In fact, wind energy is less much less expensive than coal for customers of NorthWestern Energy – the state’s largest utility.
+The graph below comes from data from the Montana Public Service Commission and it compares the costs of various resources in NorthWestern’s portfolio.
+The Judith Gap wind facility is about $32.11 per megawatt-hour (or 3.1 cents per kilowatt-hour) while the coal-fired Colstrip Unit 4 is about $64.55 per megawatt-hour or (6.4 cents per kilowatt hour).

 Why are Wind Costs are Decreasing?